 Presler was identified by investigators who followed up on eyewitness accounts of a young white woman fleeing the scene in a white, four-door sedan, cops said.
 Lindros and Presler knew each other, Lindros’ aunt told reporters, without specifying how the two were acquainted.
 Police have not released any information about a possible motive for the crime.
 Presler does not have an attorney listed in court records, and was unable to be reached.

-Last September, Presler was charged in the murder of 20-year-old Cypress, Texas, woman Sierra Rhodd as she slept.
+Last September, Presler was arrested for the murder of 20-year-old Cypress, Texas, woman Sierra Rhodd as she slept.
 On Sept.
 13, 2020, Rhodd, who suffered from cerebral palsy, was shot and killed in a flurry of bullets fired into her family’s home.
 Cops said the shooters took off in several vehicles, including a red pickup truck owned by Presler’s boyfriend, Austin McCalla, which Presler was found driving nearby.
 However, prosecutors were unable to convince a judge that Presler’s presence in the truck actually tied her personally to Rhodd’s death, and Presler was ordered released.
 The following month, McCalla and three others were charged with killing Rhodd.
 At the time, Rhodd’s father told the local Fox affiliate that he thought the shooters had in fact been targeting his teenage son, who had been feuding with a Houston-area gang known as “10K.”